 There’s no definitive evidence that minoxidil impacts sexual health.
 Still, a small handful of minoxidil users have self-reported lower libido, erectile dysfunction, and other sexual symptoms while using minoxidil.
 The question is: why?

-Reported symptoms may well be correlative: men may start experiencing different signs of aging around the same time.
-Or they start panicking about hair loss, which makes them notice all the other ways their body might be changing.
+Reported symptoms may be correlative: men may start experiencing different signs of aging around the same time.
+Or they start panicking about hair loss, making them notice all the other ways their body might change.
 The stress of losing hair itself could conceivably cause performance issues, too.

 4. Minoxidil Is Only for Men

-A lot of people associate minoxidil and other hair loss prevention products with male pattern baldness.
-This is in part because so much of the packaging and advertising imagery for these products is targeted toward men.
+Many people associate minoxidil and other hair loss prevention products with male pattern baldness.
+This is partly because so much of these products’ packaging and advertising imagery is targeted toward men.

-But the truth is minoxidil is just as effective for female pattern baldness as it is for male pattern baldness.
+But minoxidil is just as effective for female pattern baldness as it is for males.
 Minoxidil also doesn’t generally carry any extra risk of side effects for women than it does for men.
 In other words, it’s not usually dangerous for women to use minoxidil.

 There are a few things to note, however, as a woman who uses minoxidil.
 Minoxidil can cause unwanted hair growth in both women and men.
-If minoxidil comes into contact with a woman’s face, for instance, it can cause facial hair growth.
+For instance, minoxidil can drive facial hair growth if it comes into contact with a woman’s face.
 Minoxidil also isn’t safe for women who are pregnant or breastfeeding, and it shouldn’t be used during these times.

 5. Minoxidil Cures Baldness or Gives You More Hair Follicles